Zagitta/rrocker/Approach.md

 The public key of a cert will be used as the client id despite the drawback that a single client would have to share the same cert across multiple servers against best practices.
 In a production environment you'd introduce another indirection such a user could have multiple certs all manage the same tasks and possibly some way to further segment these tasks into groups.

+# Testing
+I'll primarily be writing unit and integrations tests with a focus on testing the security.

+As such authentication and authorization will be tested to ensure client's can't see each others tasks and that invalid certificates can't authenticate.

+I'll also write unit tests for the work scheduler to ensure tasks are properly isolated with their own PID, user, mount and network namespaces.

 # Timeline

 - PR #0 (~2½ hours):